Meldy183/FacultyAllocationHelper/README.md

 ### Secrets management

 So far, the secrets are transmitted manually when configuring the server.
-They are not stored in the repository and the main branch is protected.
+They are not stored in the repository.

 ### Automated testing